lhtin/You-Dont-Know-JS/scope & closures/ch4.md

 Declarations themselves are hoisted, but assignments, even assignments of function expressions, are *not* hoisted.

-Be careful about duplicate declarations, especially mixed between normal var declarations and function declarations -- peril awaits if you do!
+Be careful about duplicate declarations, especially mixed between normal var declarations and function declarations -- __peril__(great danger) awaits if you do!